 - Add the cumin seeds, turmeric, and curry stirring occasionally, until the cumin seeds are toasted and fragrant, about 3 minutes; season with salt; and cook until everything softens, about 2 to 3 minutes.

 - Add the spinach, stirring occasionally, until the spinach is completely wilted, about 4 minutes.

 - Transfer the spinach mixture to the reserved saucepan with the split peas and stir to combine.

 - Serve immediately with steamed rice, cauliflower rice or naan on the side.
 Enjoy!

 If you try this recipe, I wanna hear about it, so let’s chat!
 Leave a comment it, rate it (this helps me improve future recipes), and don’t forget to tag a picture #livesimplynatural to show how you live and try these recipes on Instagram.
-Stay tune for more plant powered recipes!
+Stay tuned for more plant-powered recipes!

 I really like your writing style, excellent info , thanks for putting up : D.